neat-no/goat-es/README.md

-# Typescript / ECAMScript support for GOAT
+# Typescript / ECMAScript support for GOAT

 See (GOAT)[https://github.com/avos-io/goat] for the canonical GOAT repository.